mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/Spell Speeds and Effect Types.md

 > **Does not create a Chain Link**

-These are effects that start applying immediately once the monster is successfully summoned ("successfully" = its summon was not negated, otherwise it was successfully summoned, even if it was immediately destroyed).
+These are effects that start applying immediately once the monster is successfully summoned ("successfully" means its summon was not negated, otherwise it was successfully summoned, even if it was immediately destroyed).

 ### Trigger effects